Paris - Ile De France

 Ile du Belvédère and Temple of Vesta

-The Ile du Belvédère stands in the centre of a 1.5 hectare man-made lake fed by two streams.
+The Ile du Belvédère marks the centre of a 1.5 hectare man-made lake fed by two streams.

 A 65m long metallic suspension bridge links to a twisty path that leads to the Temple of the Sybil or Temple of Vesta.

-Amazingly, this temple turned the Parc des Buttes Chaumont into the chore area of the Parisian esotericism in the mid 19th century.
+Amazingly, this temple turned the public park into the chore area of the Parisian esotericism of the mid 19th century.

 Fact or fiction? who knows!